 - Daily reading of a class novel - Reading Champions are a group of children who are passionate about reading.
 They help to promote reading in school and help to run the library. - Throughout the year, significant reading events are celebrated in school.
-These include World Book Day, National Poetry Week and Roald Dahl Day, amongst others. - The last week of every half-term, Mystery Reader takes place in school.
-The adults in school rotate classrooms and share a book with a class from a different year group. - On display in school are our Remarkable Reads books.
-This are books taken from Pie Corbett's Reading Spine that are recommended books for children to read. - Reading assemblies take place regularly which focus on encouraging reading for pleasure and developing a love of books. - Every assembly finishes with a poem to ensure that children are exposed to poetry on a regularly basis. - Within the children's logbooks is a Book Bingo for them to complete.
+These include World Book Day, National Poetry Week and Roald Dahl Day, amongst others. - On display in school are our Remarkable Reads books.
+This are books taken from Pie Corbett's Reading Spine that are recommended books for children to read. - Reading assemblies take place regularly which focus on encouraging reading for pleasure and developing a love of books. - Every term there will be a Book Bingo for children to complete.
 This is to encourage them to read a variety of different books/genres.
-When the child completes BINGO, they are celebrated in assembly and presented with an award. - Within school, there are a number of reading areas which are designed to give children a comfortable, inviting place to read their book.
+When the child completes BINGO, they will be celebrated in assembly and presented with an award. - Within school, there are a number of reading areas which are designed to give children a comfortable, inviting place to read their book.
 This include the Nest at Sandpits Road, the library at Clee View, the Year 3/4 shared area and the Year 5/6 shared area.
 These areas are furnished with sofas, cushioned chairs, beanbags and large cushions suitable for the floor.